SD › Best Time to Visit Berlin

 - Day of German Unity Celebrations – This national holiday on October 3 commemorates the 1990 German reunification.
 It is celebrated with a three-day festival around Platz der Republik.
 Multiple stages with host live bands and there will be vendors selling food, drink, and sweets.

-- Festival of Lights – For ten days in mid-October, October 11-20, 2019, this festival transforms the city’s most famous historical monuments and landmarks like Berlin Cathedral and Brandenburg Gate with spectacular light projections and video art.
+- Festival of Lights – For 10 days in mid-October, this festival transforms the city’s most famous historical monuments and landmarks like Berlin Cathedral and Brandenburg Gate with spectacular light projections and video art.

 - Halloween – There’s always an excuse to party in Berlin, and Halloween is celebrated in a big way by many in this city: pumpkin carving contests, haunted houses, and lots of clubs and bars hosting costume parties.